BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 152 ---

-L 12/152 EN Official Journal of the European Union 17.1.2015

 5. An integration technique shall not be appropriate where any of the following conditions is met: